DieGopherLT/DieGopherLT/README.md

 ## About Me

-Full-stack developer with a strong backend focus, passionate about building robust, scalable applications.
+Hello!
+My name is Diego and I'm a Software Engineer passionate about design patterns, architecture, and best practices.
 I enjoy the logical aspects of development, always look for ways to improve the code I work with, and love customizing Linux environments.

 ## 🛠️ Tech Stack